 Caesars launching sports betting in New Jersey, Mississippi

 ATLANTIC CITY, N.J.
-(AP) — Two Atlantic City casinos owned by Caesars Entertainment will start taking sports bets this week, and another two in Mississippi will do so in mid-August.
+(AP) — Two Atlantic City casinos owned by Caesars Entertainment are joining New Jersey's growing sports betting market this week, and another two in Mississippi will do so in mid-August.

-Caesars Entertainment tells The Associated Press its Bally's casino in Atlantic City will start taking sports bets at 11 a.m.
-Monday.
-Its sister casino in Atlantic City, Harrah's will start taking sports bets on Wednesday.
+Bally's casino in Atlantic City started taking sports bets Monday morning.
+Its sister casino in Atlantic City, Harrah's, will start taking sports bets on Wednesday.

 The company says it soon will offer mobile sports betting, as well, although it did not set a timetable.
 The gambling industry is closely watching to see which casino will be the first in New Jersey to offer online sports betting following a May ruling by the U.S. Supreme Court on a case brought by the state that cleared the way for all 50 states to offer legal sports betting, should they choose.